A System F accounting for scalars: Barycentric lambda -calculus

-To this end let us define a type system with the rules and grammar of \emph{scalar}, where the valid types are the classic ones (\emph{i.e.\ }types exempt of any scalar) and all other types are intermediate types: \begin{definition} We define the type system $\mathcal{B}$ for the barycentric calculus to be the \emph{scalar} type system with the following restrictions: \begin{itemize} \item $\Sc=\mathbb{R}$, \item Contexts in the type system $\mathcal{B}$ are sets of tuples $(x\type\C)$ such that $\C$ is in the set $\C\subsetneq\U\subsetneq\T$ of classical types, that is types exempt of any scalar, which we have also referred to as $\Tsf$ in Section \ref{sec:strongnormalisation}. \item Type variables run over classical types instead of unit types, \textit{i.e.\ }the rule $\forall_E$ accepts only $C\in\C$, \item The final sequent is well-formed in the following sense: $\forall C\in\C$, any derivable sequent $\Gamma\vdash\ve{t}\type C$ is well-formed, even if the derivation has scalars appearing at intermediate stages. \end{itemize} \end{definition}
+To this end let us define a type system with the rules and grammar of \scalar, but where the valid types are the classic ones (\ie~types exempt of any scalar, which we have referred to as~\Tsf\ in Definition~\ref{def:lasf}), whilst all the other types are just intermediate types: \begin{defi} We define the type system $\B$ for the barycentric calculus to be the \scalar\ type system with the following restrictions: \begin{iteMize}{$\bullet$} \item $\Sc=\mathbb{R}$, \item Contexts are sets of tuples $(x\type A)$, with $A\in\Tsf$, \item Type variables run over \Tsf~instead of unit types, \ie~the rule $\forall_E$ accepts only $A\in\Tsf$, \item The final sequent has type in $\Tsf$. \end{iteMize} Note that the type derivation may have, as intermediate sequents, sequents that do not have their type in~$\Tsf$ but in \scalar. \end{defi} \begin{exa} The sequent $y\type X\vdash 2.(\lambda x\,\frac{1}{2}.x)y\type X$ is valid in $\B$, even if intermediate sequents do not have their types restricted~to~$\Tsf$: